 Stakeholder mapping is a crucial step in stakeholder management because it provides insight into your project and ensures everything runs smoothly.
 There are a couple of benefits of using a stakeholder map that you shouldn't overlook.

-First of all, this visualization helps you identify key players.
+Firstly, this visualization helps you identify key players.
 Therefore, you will know who to inform, monitor, or target at each project stage.

 Moving on, you will be able to make quick decisions and hold meaningful consultations without neglecting important stakeholders.